ciphersweet/Laravel-Docker/README.md

 - Install only the minimum required packages for the service.
 - Clean and remove cache hits during the build process.

-For consistency, all Docker images are based on **Alpine Linux** and use only official images on Docker hub.
+For consistency, all Docker images are based on **Alpine Linux** and use only official images from Docker hub.

 ## Project Structure
 ```